 Welcome to the Reese-Beisbier and Associates Family law blog.
 Here you will find general information and updates on various family law topics.
 Remember that anything written in this blog should not be taken as legal advice and that every situation is different, so we highly recommend consulting an attorney, even if it’s not us!

-Helping others prepare to go back to school, I began thinking about how important it is for our clients to prepare for divorce.
+I understand how important it is for our clients to prepare for divorce.
 Realizing that your relationship is headed towards divorce can be a shocking and difficult thing to understand.
 However, if you prepare for divorce by doing these 7 things you can save money, time, and, potentially a lot of heartache.

 1. Do you really want a divorce?